harsh-vpatel/realfill/README.md

 # RealFill

 [RealFill](https://arxiv.org/abs/2309.16668) is a method to personalize text2image inpainting models like stable diffusion inpainting given just a few (1~5) images of a scene.
 The `train_realfill.py` script shows how to implement the training procedure for stable diffusion inpainting.
+Since the diffusion model from stabilityai is deprecated, we will use sd2-community/stable-diffusion-2-inpainting instead.

+The first part is modified from the forked github repo [by](https://github.com/thuanz123/realfill)

 ## Running locally with PyTorch